Logo Voyage

 Japanese work culture is more hierarchical and formal than what Westerners may be used to.
 Suits are standard business attire, and coworkers call each other by their family names or by job titles.
 Workplace harmony is crucial, emphasizing group effort rather than praising individual accomplishments.
 On top of that, workers are expected to go out after work for food and drinks multiple times a week.

-You are expected to be unquestioningly loyal to your Japanese superior(s) — work on weekends when they ask you to, obey their orders without hesitation, ask them for permission before doing anything, be present when they are present, do not contradict them, and so on.
+You are expected to be unquestioningly loyal to your Japanese superior(s) — work on weekends when they ask you to, obey their orders without hesitation, ask them for permission before doing anything, be present when they are present (which means arriving for work before they do, and leaving only after they have left), do not contradict them, and so on.
 Moreover, you are expected to let them know about everything you're doing.

 It is a very bad idea to directly talk back to or challenge your superior(s); Japanese authority figures take any attempts to challenge their authority extremely seriously, and will not hesitate to put you in your place if you try to do anything that appears to undermine their authority.